abkunal/100-days-of-code/log.md

 **Today's Progress:** Learned about the OAuth protocol and Yelp API.

 **Thoughts:** Preparation for next project.
 Also learned about debugging.

+## Day 25 - June 28, 2017

+**Today's Progress:** Started Working on the Nightlife Coordination app.

+**Thoughts:** Trying to figure out how to access the body of the get request from Yelp.
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)